YingyiLiu/FinGreen3D/README.md

 - Unpacking the package

-Copy the FINGREEN3D.tar.gz file on a directory.
+Copy the FINGREEN3D.tar.gz file to a directory.
 Unpack the archive by giving the following commands in Linux: gunzip FINGREEN3D_Package.tar.gz and tar -xvf FINGREEN3D_Package.tar.
-Or you can use the 7-Zip open-source sofware to unpack it in Windows.
+Or you can use the open-source freeware 7-Zip to unpack it in Windows.

 - Compiling the package and building the executables